Chapter 15: The Voice

 very near enemy forces of all sizes.
 So, with this heavy enemy presence,

-why were our unit's small patrols not making more enemy contact?
-Here is
+why were our unit's small patrols not making more contact with the

-one logical explanation for that.
-As I have said again and again, Dick
+enemy?
+Here is one logical explanation for that.
+As I have said

-murderous missions.
-Crawling through thick jungle vegetation to ambush a
+Crawling through thick jungle vegetation to ambush a small American

-small American patrol was not one of them.
-They usually had "bigger fish
+patrol was not one of them.
+They usually had "bigger fish to fry" than

-to fry" than going on the prowl looking for a small patrol like ours in
+going on the prowl looking for a small patrol like ours in the thick

 After we had gone almost due west for three or four hundred